gmyrianthous/dbt-dummy/README.md

 # dbt-dummy
-This is a dummy dbt (data build tool) project you can use for testing purposes or experimentation
+This is a dummy dbt (data build tool) project you can use to populate dbt seeds, models, snapshots and tests for testing purposes or experimentation.

 The `docker-compose.yml` file consists of two services:
 - `postgres`